siobhanlgorman/knits-and-pieces/TESTING.md

 10. During testing bug found that address line 2 in order confirmation saved as address line 1 - FIxed found error in checkout_success.html
 ![Order confirmation Bug](documentation/screenshots/jack15.png)
 11. Stripe time is wrong - possibly due to registering while in Spain (+ 1hour) - fixed but some screenshots may show 1 hour time difference
-12. Chrome on android no longer seems to update changes on refreshing pages: fixed by clearing last week's browsing history
+12. Chrome on android no longer seems to update changes on refreshing pages: fixed by clearing last week's browsing history each time checking on Moto G8+

 ## Code Validation